Patlol/Handy-Install-Web-Server-ruTorrent-/README.md

 ### We no longer offer Cakebox and nginx:
 ### * :warning: Cakebox is DEPRECATED :warning: <a href="https://github.com/cakebox/cakebox">see here</a> and <a href="https://github.com/cakebox/cakebox/issues/216">here</a> :warning:

-Install on Debian 8 or Ubuntu 16 server
+Install on Debian 8 and 9 or Ubuntu 16 server
 - apache
 - php
 - rtorrent